gavchan/sysadmin-notes/docs/Win 2012R2/Windows_Server.md

 Alternatively, if you want to use Windows Update as the source instead of a WIM file, use this Windows PowerShell cmdlet:
 `Install-WindowsFeature Server-Gui-Mgmt-Infra,Server-Gui-Shell –Restart`

-*Error message was noted when trying the above installations, specifying:*
+*If you get the following error message when trying the above installations:*
 ```
 Error: 0x800f081f